QuaSi-Software/SoDeLe/README.md

 Running the Script without command will run the pv simulation.
 The following parameters can be used:
 ```
---inputJson / -i <path/to/input.json> : path to the input file in JSON format
+simulatePv --input_json / -i <path/to/input.json> : path to the input file in JSON format
 ```

 Running the script with the command ```generatePVDatabase``` will generate the databases for the PV modules and inverters.
 The following parameters can be used:
 ```
--path/ -p <path/to/generate/database> : path to the folder where the databases should be generated
+generatePVDatabase --path/ -p <path/to/generate/database> : path to the folder where the databases should be generated
 ```